-The Commercial Paper is not intended for offer, sale or any other form of making available, nor should they be offered, sold to or made available to retail investors in the EEA.
-For these purposes, "retail investor" means a person who meets either or both of the following definitions: (i) a retail customer in the sense of paragraph (11) of Article 4(1) of MiFID II; or (ii) a customer within the meaning of Insurance Distribution Directive, where that client would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
-As a result, no key information document required by PRIIPs Regulation for offering or selling the Commercial Paper or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Commercial Paper or otherwise making them available to any retail investor in the EEA, otherwise such activities may be unlawful under the PRIIPs Regulation.
+The Commercial Paper is not intended for offer, sale or any other form of making available, nor should they be offered, sold to or made available to retail investors in the European Economic Area ("EEA").
+For these purposes, "retail investor" means a person who meets either or both of the following definitions: (i) a retail customer in the sense of paragraph (11) of Article 4(1) of MiFID II; or (ii) a customer within the meaning of Directive (EU) 2016/97, where that client would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
+As a result, no key information document required by Regulation (EU) No. 1286/2014 of the European Parliament and of the Council of November 26, 2014 (as amended, the "PRIIPs Regulation"), for offering or selling the Commercial Paper or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Commercial Paper or otherwise making them available to any retail investor in the EEA, otherwise such activities may be unlawful under the PRIIPs Regulation.